How to Minimize Your Alimony Obligation in a Divorce

 2. Use Net Income When Calculating Alimony

 When calculating the paying spouse’s ability to pay alimony, the trial court must use net income, not gross income.
-Attorneys and judges often fail to use net income when calculating alimony, which leads to alimony awards, which are grossly overstated.
+Divorce attorneys and judges often fail to use net income when calculating alimony, which leads to alimony awards, which are grossly overstated.
 Given that the legal standard for alimony is ability to pay, net income is a much better measure of an individual’s ability to pay.
 Appellate courts have repeatedly held that alimony should be based on the net income of the payor.
 This was upheld by Kingsbury v.
 Kingsbury, 116 So.
 3d 473 (Fla.
 1st DCA 2013) and Topel v.
 Topel, 152 So.
 3d 863, (Fla.
 5th DCA 2014)(holding that the ability to pay alimony should be based on the party’s net income.).

 3. Impute Income to Your Spouse